CouncilofLorien/counciloflorien.github.io/docs/cards/S/scorba.md

 > Creature
 >
 > {: .hazard-text .black-text .p-2 }
-> > Unique.
-May be played at Zarak Dum.
-Dragon.
-Three strikes.
+> > _**Unique.**_ May be played at Zarak Dum. _Dragon._ Three strikes.
 Attacker chooses defending characters.
-If Doors of Night is in play, may also be played keyed to Forochel, Angmar, Gundabad; may also be played at sites in those regions.
-"As lithe as a viper, Scorba the Rubine employs cunning and trickery to toy with his foes before slaying them." ---Kuduk Lore
+If Doors of Night is in play, may also be played keyed to Forochel, Angmar, Gundabad; may also be played at sites in those regions. <br>_"As lithe as a viper, Scorba the Rubine employs cunning and trickery to toy with his foes before slaying them."_ ***---Kuduk Lore***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield">【12/8】</div>